jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 communications but before communicating something ask if it should be in a public room.
 It can be difficult to ask a question and admit you don't know something but seeing that dialogue might help others.
-Similarily, having discussions about a feature, bug, or task can help spread knowledge.
+Similarly, having discussions about a feature, bug, or task can help spread knowledge.

 ## Email